pixelnest/pixelnest.github.io/work/bulletml-for-unity/pattern-file/index.md

 </bulletml>
 ```

-The image below shows the random effect, but we invite you to change the game difficulty to also see the rank effect.
+The image below shows the random effect:

 [![rand example][rand]][rand]

+We invite you to try the pattern after changing the game difficulty to also understand the effect of the `$rank` variable on it.

+<br />And that's it.
+We have almost covered all the aspects of BulletML.
+You are ready to create some wonderful patterns for your _shmup_ with Unity and BulletML!

+Need support or information?
+Read the following section.

 [fire]: ./-img/fire.gif
 [repeat]: ./-img/repeat.gif